Characters: Friendship Is Magic: The Princesses

 - Characterization Marches On: Beginning with Season 2, the show has depicted a more serious and strict side of Celestia, contrasting with her ever calm and relaxed personality from Season 1.
 She can be fallible, have moments of vulnerability, be overwhelmed by her opponents, feel fear, get upset, and even be angered.
 And you do not want to anger Celestia.

 - The Chessmaster: She used her god-like power to defeats her enemies in the backstory.
 In the main narrative she wins through clever planning.
-The pilot, the first season finale, and the two-part Season 2 opening.
+The pilot, the first season finale, and the two-part Season 2 opening provide examples.
 The show can leave you wondering if Celestia is in fact a Chessmaster or is simply an amazing Gambit Roulette player.
 This dissonance is mainly due to the exact workings of her prescience being left intentionally vague.

 I never wanted to define her [precognitive] abilities, even to myself.
 I wanted her to be mysterious and hard to understand on purpose.
 There are things she knows, things she has a mere sense for and things she can't see at all.